 “OE bēacnes-feld, a genitival compound denoting apparently ‘open land marked by a beacen’ v. feld.
 This is our word beacon but its sense here is uncertain.
 Beaconsfield stands high and a ‘beacon’ fire may have been lighted here.”

-The problem with this definition is that there is no record of a beacon being lit in Beaconsfield during any emergency in the past (whilst at Penn there are records of Thomas de la Penn constructing a ‘bekyn’ to warn should an enemy invade and the road named Beacon Hill is extant evidence of the Penn beacon).
-Although not impossible, it is likely that there would have been some record of a beacon had one existed in Beaconsfield.
+The problem with this definition is that there is no record of a beacon being lit in Beaconsfield during any emergency in the past.
+However there are records of Thomas de la Penn constructing a ‘bekyn’ to warn should an enemy invade (and the road named Beacon Hill is extant evidence of the Penn beacon).
+Therefore, it could be that the name Beaconsfield refers to open land near to a beacon.

 No doubt the debate on the origins of the name will go on, but along with Beaconsfield Town Council and the Beaconsfield Old Town Association, the Beaconsfield & District Historical Society has decided to feature a beech tree as part of its logo.
 We feel that the beech tree, in a scroll (referencing the charter given by Henry III to hold a Tuesday market in 1255) best sums up the Society and our continuing quest to preserve and promote the history of the town.